 - Special skills: British accent, characters, American dialects – Ex: “female voice over talent British accent”

 You get the idea.
-Mix and match search terms to your heart’s content until you find a voice (or five) which draws your interest further.
+Mix and match search terms to your heart’s content until you find a voice (or five) that draws your interest further.
 Then move on to Step 3.

 Step 3: Review the Demos